ArthurSonzogni/chromiumos-platform2/init/tmpfiles.d/README.md

 ### On demand

-Configurations that should not be applied in early boot should be installed to `/usr/lib/tmpfiles.d/on-demand` using `doins` or `newins`.
-Configurations can be applied on demand by invoking systemd-tmpfiles.
+Configurations that can not be applied in early boot should be installed to `/usr/lib/tmpfiles.d/on-demand` using `doins` or `newins`.
+These need either:
+* A tmpfiles stanza to the appropriate upstart config as shown in the previous section
+* A direct call to systemd-tmpfiles.
 Here is an example:

 ```
 systemd-tmpfiles --create --remove --clean <absolute path to your-tmpfiles-d.conf>
 ```

+***note
+**Note:**
+You may not need all the options `--create`, `--remove`, or `--clean` depending on the actions being applied.
+See the [upstream documentation] for more details.
+***

+One reason why this might be necessary is the cases a tmpfiles.d configuration has a path inside a mount that is created on demand.

 ## Testing